Image source Orthodox Icons

-Senan’s birth was prophesised by St. Patrick to both Ercan & Congella.
+Senan’s birth was prophesised by St. Patrick to his parents Ercan & Congella.
 His mother Congella gave birth to him while sauntering through the woods.
 As she walked, her body went into labour.
 She quickly grasped a tree branch, which suddenly blossomed.
-It was a sign that Congella was to give birth to this holy man, ‘’Senán Mac gEircinn’’.
+It was a sign that Congella was to give birth to this holy man, called Seanán Mac gEircinn which in Irish means Senan son of Ercan.

-At a young age, Senan looked after his father’s herds.
+At a young age, Senan pastored his father’s herds.
 When he grew older, he became a monk at a monastery in Kilrush.
 His spiritual guide was Cassidan until he was advanced enough to enter the monastery of Kilmanagh, Co.
 Kilkenny to conclude his formation under St. Natalis.
-Along his training process St. Senan had opportunities to visit other Irish monasteries, like that of St. Kevin of Glendalough for example.
 When formation concluded, Senan was ordained a priest.
 He dived straight into active mission.
-Senan established his premier monastery at Enniscorthy, Co.
+Senan established his first monastery at Enniscorthy, Co.
 Wexford around 510 A.D.
-There is a also townland called Templeshannon in Wexford that is named after Senan (“Senan’s Temple”).
+There is a townland called Templeshannon in Wexford that is named after Senan (“Senan’s Temple”).

 He was a typical ‘’Peregrinatio Pro Christo’’, always on the pilgrim path for love of Christ.
 It is believed that St. Senan travelled to Rome and parts of present day France.
-He had stopped of at the great monastery of St. Martin of Tours, cousin of St. Patrick.
+He had stopped off at the great monastery of St. Martin of Tours, (cousin of St. Patrick).
 On his return trip to Ireland, Senan paid a visit to St. David in Wales, at Meniva.
-He returned to Ireland in 520 A.D. to continue active apostolic mission.
+He then returned to Ireland in 520 A.D. to continue active apostolic mission.

 With his miracles on tap, and his ascetic life style, he attracted a big following.
 They include St. Brendan the navigator.
 With so many disciple monks coming to Scattery, it gave ample opportunity to establishing other monasteries starting from small communities of twelve monks.
 Scattery Island in this way became the mother ship of Senan’s monasteries.